AmpersandJS/ampersandjs.com/learn_markdown/state.md

 Say you want to calculate a value whenever it's accessed.
 Sure, you can create a non-cached derived property.

-Set `cache: false` in the derived property object to fire a `change` event anytime any of the `deps` changes and re-calculate the derived property each time it is accessed.
+Set `cache: false` in the derived property object to fire a `change` event any time any of the `deps` changes and re-calculate the derived property each time it is accessed.

 Same graph data model as the example above, but with `cache: false`:
 ```js